agjini/dev-env-core/README.md

 ## Custom your i3 settings

-You can edit your ~/.i3/config file (see web documentation) To manage your worksapace display, search for `Workspace names` in this file, and set for example `set $ws1 1:` the  is an icon.
+You can edit your ~/.i3/config file (see web documentation) To manage your worksapaces display, search for `Workspace names` in this file, and set for example `set $ws1 1:` the  is an icon.
 You can found [more icons here](./icons).
-Fell free to complete it! :rocket
+Fell free to complete it!